Nelson-Atkins Museum of Art: Ancient

-With works from the ancient world, this includes locations like: Egypt, Greece, Rome, and Near Eastern.
+With works from the ancient world, this includes locations such as: Egypt, Greece, Rome, and Near Eastern.
+The gallery opened in 2010, led by Robert Cohon as curator.
 Portraits of pharaohs and Egyptian queens like Sen-useret III, Ramses II, Nefert-iti, the Ptolemy Dynasty are the most notable in the Egyptian collection.
 Near Eastern works includes jewelry from the early of kings and queens at Ur and sculptures from the 1st-millennium B.C.E.
 Palace of Ashurnasirpal II in Nimrud and the ceremonial center of the Persian Empire, Persepolis.
 Greek works are mostly statues and pottery from the 5th to 1st century B.C.E. of the Greek deities and heroes like Helios, Apollo, Demeter, Achilles, and Heracles.
-Roman statues of the emperors Alexander Severus and Hadrian, with other roman works from early Christian period (4th to 7th century A.D) among them is a limestone sculpture of Thecla, the first female catholic martyr.
+Roman statues of the emperors Alexander Severus and Hadrian, with other Roman works from early Christian period (4th to 7th century A.D) among them is a limestone sculpture of Thecla, the first female catholic martyr.